 Coining is another technique of precision metal stamping.
 Similar to embossing, the process stamps intricate details into a metal form while placed between a die and the press.

 Deep drawing is another technique of precision metal stamping.
 It produces three-dimensional objects like tubes from sheet materials.
 The process utilizes CAD/CAM computer-generated designs to produce three-dimensional objects such as cans or tubes from metal sheets.

 Precision metal stamping is a relatively low-cost process that can produce precise identical shapes from metal at a high rate of speed.
 The stamping parts are interchangeable allowing for the mass production of different types of parts.
-A wide variety of ferrous and non-ferrous metals can be used for stamping such as aluminum and aluminum-clad copper, copper, beryllium copper, brass, bronze, elgiloy, hastelloy, high carbon steel, low carbon steel, phosphor bronze, many stainless steel grades, titanium, and noble metals.
-The wide variety of metals which can be stamped lends itself well to the wide range of products and components that are produced by precision metal stamping.
+A wide variety of ferrous and non-ferrous metals can be used for stamping such as aluminum and aluminum-clad copper, copper, beryllium copper, brass, bronze, elgiloy, Hastelloy, high carbon steel, low carbon steel, phosphor bronze, many stainless steel grades, titanium, and noble metals.
+The wide variety of metals that can be stamped lends itself well to the wide range of products and components that are produced by precision metal stamping.

 James Spring & Wire Company performs precision metal stamping operations of varying techniques on materials up to 0.093 inches thick with an acceptable range of ferrous and non-ferrous metals available.
-Our metal stamping services are suitable for forming metal sheets into desired parts with excellent repeatability.
+Our metal stamping services is suitable for forming metal sheets into desired parts with excellent repeatability.
 The company also offers in-house tooling fabrication services in support of its stamping capabilities.
 Secondary finishing services include heat treatment, surface treatment, and plating, for the stamped components.